The Importance of Evolving - Not Regressing - Our Thinking Through Interactions

 People evolve through interactions and feedback, our psyche evolves through interactions and feedback.

-As strategists, our thinking evolves through interactions and feedback.
+And as strategists, our thinking evolves through interactions and feedback.

 It’s most often better that these interactions are with real people - in life and at work while developing strategies.
 Yet, as we all know and have been testing possibilities, AI can be very helpful if used in moderation for interactions and feedback loops that improve our way of thinking.